-Service animals are permitted to accompany their handler into any event space that is open to the participant.
+Service animals are permitted to accompany their handler into any event space.
 The ADA limits service animals only to dogs (in some limited cases a miniature horse) that have been individually trained to do work or perform tasks for an individual with a disability.
 The task performed by the dog must be directly related to the individual's disability.
-Service animals include service animals in training, but do not include therapy animals, emotional support animals, or pets.